shahidahamad113/eSell/README.md

-# eSell
+# About The Project
-Selling and Purchasing Website
+This is Selling and Purchasing Website.Websites contains the following features Sell Your Product
+Purchase Product
+You can even do Private chat with seller
+You can line and comment on item update your profile reset password

+#  HTML
+#  CSS
+#  Jquery
+#  Javascript
+#  Express
+#  MongoDB
+#  EJS
 do npm install

 # you can even do private chat with seller and if you want to know new update from specific seller  just follow them

-update your profile,password reset

- made using node js express mongoDB for backend for frontend made using css html bootstrap javascript jQuery

 # SCREENSHOTS